Scholarship

 Communicating with Stakeholders in Engineering (CIEG411) is organized around themes to address both cognitive and affective domains.

-• A multi-year study on the impact of this communication class for civil engineering students on self-perceived communication proficiency (presented at the ASEE Mid-Atlantic fall 2023 conference).
+• A multi-year study on the impact of this communication class for civil engineering students on self-perceived communication proficiency.
+This work won the Best Paper Award at the ASEE Mid-Atlantic fall 2023 conference.

 In addition to communicating my scholarship in writing, I enjoy reaching people through presentations, especially when the topic is communication.
 I spoke with the MIT Water Policy Club in April 2021 about the importance of effective communication to develop a shared understanding of water issues.